mongodb/libmongocrypt/bindings/node/README.md

 <a name="ClientEncryption+encryptExpression"></a>

 ### *clientEncryption*.encryptExpression(expression, options)
 **Experimental**: The Range algorithm is experimental only.
 It is not intended for public use.
-It is subject to breaking changes.The aggregation or match expression you wish to encrypt.
-The value must be in the form
+It is subject to breaking changes.

 | Param | Type | Description |
 | --- | --- | --- |